Update data in basic registration of personsBRP)

 • pre-adoption immigration and emigration data

-The conditions for changing or removing records after adoption or sex change are:
+Requirements for changing or deleting after adoption or gender change are:

 • These are pre-adoption or gender reassignment records.